AlexGeControl/Full-Stacker--08-flask-social-blogging/README.md

 # Udacity Full Stack Development Nanodegree

-This is the project for **Identity and Access Management** of Udacity's Full Stack Development Nanodegree
+This is the **capstone project** of Udacity's Full Stack Development Nanodegree

 ---